 Impellam purchases a wide range of products and services from its supply chain, including IT hardware, software and telecommunications; vehicles; office furniture, equipment and supplies; utilities; travel services; and training services.

-Impellam’s Supplier Code of Conduct reflects our commitment to acting ethically and with integrity in all our business relationships, including our commitment to combating human trafficking and slavery.
+Impellam’s Supplier Code of Conduct reflects our responsibility to act ethically and with integrity in all our business relationships, including our commitment to combating human trafficking and slavery.
 We believe our highest areas of potential risk are within our supply chain, and in the provision of agency labour.

-We consider our policies and procedures regularly, not only to ensure they remain relevant, but also to review our progress.
+We review our policies and procedures regularly, not only to ensure they remain relevant, but also to assess our progress.

 This statement applies to Impellam Group plc and all its subsidiaries.